DFHack/dfhack/docs/plugins/zone.rst

 -------

-Advanced unit selection is available via an `overlay` widget that appears when you select a pasture zone.
+Advanced unit selection is available via an `overlay` widget that appears when you select a cage, restraint, pasture zone, or pit/pond zone.

 In the window that pops up when you click the hotkey hint or hit the hotkey on your keyboard, you can:

 - search for units by name
-- sort or filter by status (Pastured here, Pastured elsewhere, On restraint, On display in cage, In movable cage, or Roaming)
+- sort or filter by status (Assigned here, Pastured elsewhere, On restraint, On display in cage, In movable cage, or Roaming)
 - sort or filter by disposition (Pet, Domesticated, Partially trained, Wild (trainable), Wild (untrainable), or Hostile)